-- 5. Learner Step: Imitate action on player modeled by partner.
+5. Learner Step: Imitate action on player modeled \mathfrak{D} by partner.
 Accommodations and supports: Partner may regulate volume, turn player on and off, and so forth.
 Watch learner's movements to determine requests for certain actions.

-Goal: Learner will use facial expressions, vocalization, or body movement to request start or change. - 6.
-Learner Step: Turn music player on and off.
-1
+Goal: Learner uses facial expressions, vocalization, or body movement to request start or change.

+6. Learner Step: Turn music player on and off.
+S